j-505/JonathanFlores.github.io/index.md

 ### Design

-I decided to create my own small robotic arm after looking up some really expensive models.
+I did not want to spend my money on purchasing a robotic arm from online so I decided to design and built my own.
 I plan on putting this design on thingverse once I'm done with the full design.

-I kept the infill at 10% and chose to eliminate the the majority of the support structures because I either did not need them or I did not want to damage any of the small components when removing the support material.

 ### Programming/Testing